lapocarrieri/Planar-Monocular-Slam-project/README.md

 ### Installing

-Install the dataset unzipping 03-PlanarMonocularSLAM(3).zip
+Install the dataset unzipping 09-PlanarMonocularSlam_one_person/dataset_for_one_person inside the actual folder

 ### Executing program